Smithsonian Institution: World's Largest Museum Complex

 Lithograph: building by Weingärtner, landscape and figures by Sarony.

-In 1996, the Smithsonian Institution celebrated its 150th anniversary, and an attractive United States postage stamp was issued to commemorate the occasion.
-Pictured was "the Castle" in a scene similar to the one just above.
-During the 150 years since Robert Dale Owen introduced the bill establishing the Smithsonian, the Institution has grown to become the world's largest museum complex, embracing these 15 museums (links to their home pages):
+In 1996, the Smithsonian Institution celebrated its 150th anniversary, and an attractive United States postage stamp was issued to commemorate the occasion: Anniversary Stamp.
+Pictured is "the Castle" in a scene similar to the one just above.
+During the 150+ years since Robert Dale Owen introduced the bill establishing the Smithsonian, the Institution has grown to become the world's largest museum complex, embracing these museums and other departments (links to their home pages):

 Smithsonian Institution Building (The Castle)